Recorded and mixed by Paul Tippler at Unit 13 Studios in London.

 2014 saw BROCKER performing at the rapidly growing punk festival Another Winter of Discontent (AWOD) in London, alongside big names like The Partisans, The Filaments, The Restarts, P.A.I.N, Demob, Sick on The Bus and many others.
 Later that year, BROCKER opened for one of the most successful female rock n’ roll icons, Chrissie Hynde, plus one of the biggest new acts from the UK, Slaves.
 After that, BROCKER played at the Camden Underworld in London opening for Spanish punk legends Reincidentes.
 To end the year, the band supported second wave punk legends Vice Squad, and released their own video game, Killing Bieber.

-In between touring, producer Paul Tippler (Placebo, Idlewild, New Town Kings) got in touch with the band and they recorded their brand new single Gimme Gimme Rock n’ Roll, plus an extra track Incontrolable.
+In between touring, producer Paul Tippler (Placebo, Idlewild, New Town Kings) got in touch with the band and they recorded their brand new single Gimme Gimme Rock n’ Roll, plus the B side Incontrolable.
 The single was released in January 26th 2016 through a self-produced promo video.